 Earlier this week we announced the launch of StriveHub, a Patient Relationship Management Platform built specifically for health & wellness companies.
 All this week we’ll be outlining key features of the platform.
 The first component we will be featuring is StriveHub Reach.
 Make sure to check back for overviews on StriveHub Portal and TheraVid HEP later on this week.
 How do new patients find out about your clinic?
 Word-of-mouth referrals are the lifeblood of the modern PT practice.
 Ask

 Yesterday, we announced the launch of StriveHub, a Patient Relationship Management Platform built specifically for health & wellness companies.
 Today, we will be outlining what Patient Relationship Management is, and provide some insight into how StriveHub can affect the process.
-In the next week, we will continue to peel back layers of the onion, providing a more in-depth look into the different aspects of the StriveHub Platform, and how each can be leveraged to grow your business. strivehubno_bg" title=
+In the next week, we will continue to peel back layers of the onion, providing a more in-depth look into the different aspects of the StriveHub Platform, and how each can be leveraged to grow your business.
+What is Patient

 Over the last 12 months our team at Strive Labs has been working tirelessly to address one of the biggest problems facing our modern healthcare system.
 Today I’m incredibly excited to announce the result of this hard work, and outline the exciting new places we’re headed next.
 Where It All Started I’ve spent the better part of the last 8 years studying how people move.
 Our muscles, bones, and joints — so elegantly designed — all working together to